Phaethon (roller coaster)

-Phaethon is an inverted roller coaster at Gyeongju World in South Korea, which opened in May 5, 2007 to commemorate Children's Day and to renovate Gyeongju World to boost tourism.
-The coaster has been initially announced in 2006.
-It is South Korea's first inverted roller coaster.
-Phaethon is the fifth fastest, third tallest, and third longest roller coaster in South Korea, and has the most inversions on a South Korean rollercoaster as well as the third most inversions in Asia.
+Phaethon is an inverted roller coaster at Gyeongju World in South Korea.
+Designed by Bolliger & Mabillard, the ride opened to the public on May 5, 2007.
+Leading up to its development, the park was seeking to commemorate Children's Day and to renovate Gyeongju World to boost tourism.
+It is South Korea's first inverted coaster, as well as the fifth fastest, third tallest, and third longest in the country.

 History

 In 2006, Gyeongju World initially announced that an inverted coaster would open around June the next year as part of a plan to expand Gyeongju World after reaching its 20th anniversary.
 The expansion was calculated to increase the number of visitors to Gyeongju World to around 1.3 million people per year.
 15 billion South Korean won were invested in constructing this coaster.
 Phaethon opened in May 5, 2007 at Gyeongju World.
 It was created to commemorate Children's Day in South Korea.
 Prior to T Express's opening, it was the tallest, fastest and longest roller coaster in South Korea.